LE QUARTIER MARAIS

 Gentrification and rising real estate prices are gradually pushing these communities and the small businesses they supported out.

-The Place Royale (now the place des Vosges), built by Henry IV, was finished in 1612 and the Marais became a very stylish neighborhood, home of many grand French mansions and “salons”, a sort of intellectual and philosophical conversation group.
-But after the Henry IV’s assassination (by Ravaillac) and Louis XIII’s accession, the high society left the area and it was taken up by artisans and small industries.
+The Place Royale (now the Place des Vosges), built by Henry IV, was finished in 1612.
+The Marais became a stylish neighbourhood, home to many grand French mansions and “salons,” a sort of intellectual and philosophical conversation group.
+But after Henry IV’s assassination (by Ravaillac) and Louis XIII’s accession, the high society left the area, and it was taken up by artisans and small industries.

 Today, a trip around the Marais shows the numerous restorations it has seen.
 The neighbourhood contains some of the oldest buildings in Paris, and their architectural treasures make the Marais a charming and unforgettable place to visit.

 The Pompidou Centre in its own district, known as Beaubourg, separates Le Marais from the historic district of Les Halles.
 It is the home of the Musée National d’Art Moderne, the most extensive collection of modern art in Europe, and the Bibliothèque Publique d’Information, a vast public library.

 L’Église Saint Paul Saint Louis, a magnificent baroque church, stands on the site of the religious building dedicated to St Paul the Hermit, built between 632 and 642.
 It acquired its second name after the Jesuits commenced building a new church in 1627 called St Louis of the Jesuits, and the names were combined in 1803.